onetwothr1/arXiv-renaming-downloader/README.md

 ![demo](./demo.gif)

-A Chrome extension that automatically renames arXiv paper downloads with a customizable filename format.
+Stop manually renaming files like `2603.03326v1.pdf` every time you download a paper from `arXiv`.
+This is a Chrome extension which automatically renames arXiv paper downloads using a customizable filename format.

 **Default format:** `FirstAuthorSurname-YYYY-Title.pdf`